enisz/igdb/db/assets/templates/05-examples.md

 ## MultiQuery

 Using multiquery multiple queries can be executed against the IGDB database using a single query.
-The multiquery method expects an array of multiquery query strings.
+The multiquery method expects an array of multiquery query strings or `IGDBQueryBuilder` instances.

 >:info Using the [`build`](#building-the-query) method with a boolean `true` parameter, a query will be returned with a multiquery syntax.